rheinwerk-verlag/planning-poker/README.rst

     $ python manage.py runserver 0.0.0.0:8000

-See the user `docs` for more information on how to use the Planning Poker app.
+See the user :ref:`user-docs` for more information on how to use the Planning Poker app.